springernature/kotlin-playbook/monitoring-events/README.md

 We do not use static loggers and our code does not report activity by formatting and logging human-readable text.

 Instead we define monitoring event types for significant events.
-An object emits montoring events to a Monitor interface that is passed to its constructor.
+An object emits monitoring events to a Monitor interface that is passed to its constructor.

 Monitoring events derive from a common supertype that implements consistent serialisation of logged events to name/value pairs and a human-readable summary, which are sent to Kibana.